mcjauregui72/CNN_MedImageClassification/README.md

     b.
 Redundant Feature Extraction, which can cause computational inefficiency and possible degradation of learned features, as custom layers "over-process" the features

     c.
-Loss of Transfer Learning Benefits, if custom layers on top of ResNet50 disrupt the transfer learning proces
+Loss of Transfer Learning Benefits, if custom layers on top of ResNet50 disrupt the transfer learning process
         -    If the transfer learning process is disrupted, training essentially begins again from scrath and the benefit of pretrained weights is lost
         -    Custom layers may not complement the ResNet50-extracted features, reducing model effectiveness
         -    Custom layers could undermine the pre-trained model's ability to generalize